kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

 ## Change Playlist

 To clean the playlist data, you'll need to call the playlist controller `release()` API
-<br>Here is an example for how it is possible to change the playlist using the release method when previous playlise ended.
+<br>Here is an example for how it is possible to change the playlist using the `release` method when previous playlist ended.

 ```java
 player?.addListener(this, PlaylistEvent.playListEnded) { event ->